dylan-k/keyboard/README.md

 Dylan's Keyboard
 ===============================================================================

-Autohotkey scripts I use along wtih my MF108 mechanical keyboard.
+Autohotkey scripts I use along with my MF108 mechanical keyboard.

-The function row has media keys, mac-style, complete with brightness controls, screenshots and more.
+The function row has media keys, screenshot key, and more.

-I also have some launchkeys set for fast access to terminal, todo list, notes.
+Launcher shortuts give fast access to terminal, task list, notes.